Writing Resources for Graduate Students

 - Enroll in a one-credit writing support course

-WRIT 405 Course Description
+WRITE 405 Course Description

 This one-credit course provides individualized and small group instruction on the “moves” used in academic and professional writing, including journal articles, theses, and dissertations, as well as writing required for coursework.
 Using the textbook Academic Writing for Graduate Students: Essential Tasks and Skills 3rd Ed, students in this class perform exercises that cover the essential and nonessential components of writing the sections of academic papers—introductions, methods, results, discussions, and conclusions.
 Other topics, such as how to present data in multiple formats, how to qualify results, and how to tailor papers to match the conventions of specific disciplines are also discussed.

 Questions?
-Contact Melanie at melanie.thongs@wsu.edu
+Contact the instructor by emailing writing.program@wsu.edu.

 Other Graduate Writing Resources